rnlovaz/python_weather_api/README.md

 ## Project Structure 📂

-Here's the global structure of the project (some files were omitted):
+Here's a simplified overview of the project structure:

 ```bash
 .